 Similar to Wedgwood’s regular porcelain pieces, hand-painting was another great innovation and encaustic enamels were used to copy classic Etruscan pottery designs.

 Prior to Wedgwood’s innovation, creative English potters used material that was found in the ground around local coal deposits to make “Egyptian Black”.
 Josiah Wedgwood transformed the Staffordshire stoneware by adding manganese to obtain a richer black.

-The success of this collection intrigued other Staffordshire potters to produce wares; partially tea sets.
-Not able to be moulded and unnecessary to paint, these pieces were relatively cheap to produce.
+The success of this collection intrigued other Staffordshire potters to produce wares; particularly tea sets.
+Not able to be moulded and unnecessary to paint, these pieces were relatively inexpensive to produce.